Buy Spanish Limes Fruit Box Online

 Culture/Ethnicity Data

 The legend of the mamoncillo fruit is deeply rooted in Caribbean culture.
 In Jamaica, it is commonly believed that a lady would be blessed with twins if she discovers two seeds in her fruit.
 The Arawak, an indigenous people group in the Caribbean, use the staining juice to make a deep brown dye for textiles.
-Ponce, Puerto Rico hosts the annual Festival Nacional de la Quenepa, when Mamoncillo is honored.
+Ponce, Puerto Rico, hosts the annual Festival Nacional de la Quenepa when Mamoncillo is honoured.
 Buy Spanish Limes Fruit Box is famous for its production of Mamoncillo drupes, which are recognized as one of the region’s official fruits.
 Ponce is home to a number of Mamoncillo types, including one discovered in a garden bearing the city’s name.
-The local fruits, a rise in tourism, and a sense of community were all goals in 2008 when a festival was launched by the Oficina de Desarrollo Cultural.
+The local fruits, a rise in tourism, and a sense of community were all goals in 2008 when the Oficina de Desarrollo Cultural launched a festival.
 The fruits are celebrated over the course of three days with a market, live performances, games, and food.

 History Mamoncillo Spanish Limes